beyond-all-reason/teiserver/documents/dev_guides/production_setup_linux.md

 sudo chmod -R o+wr /releases
 ```

+#### grc
+I use grc for my log colours so the aliases in .bashrc use it.
+If you don't want to use grc you'll need to update these.
+If you do want to use it you will also need to place the contents of [documents/prod_files/grc_log_colours](/documents/prod_files/grc_log_colours) in `/usr/share/grc/elixir.log`.

 #### bashrc
-Append to `~/.bashrc` the contents of [documents/prod/bashrc.sh](/documents/prod/bashrc.sh).
+Append to `~/.bashrc` the contents of [documents/prod_files/bashrc.sh](/documents/prod_files/bashrc.sh).
 This contains a bunch of commands to make life easier for you; especially if like me you can't always recall exactly where logs and the like are!

 #### scripts
 Now we have a .bashrc file pointing to them, we need to add some scripts to help manage our system.
 For each of the scripts referenced here, create a copy of them in the `/scripts` directory of your server.

 #### Service file
-The central.service file is located [documents/prod/central.service](/documents/prod/central.service)
+The central.service file is located [documents/prod_files/central.service](/documents/prod_files/central.service)
 ```
 # Edit/insert the file here
 sudo vi /etc/systemd/system/central.service